syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/pdfviewer/EJ2_ASP.NETCORE/open-pdf-file/from-azure-blob-storage.md

 Log in to the Azure Portal.
 Create a new Storage Account with preferred settings.
 Note access keys during the setup.
 Within the Storage Account, create a Blob Container following the steps in this [link](https://learn.microsoft.com/en-us/azure/storage/common/storage-account-create?toc=%2Fazure%2Fstorage%2Fblobs%2Ftoc.json&tabs=azure-portal).

-**Step 2:** Create a PDF Viewer sample in ASP.NET Core
+**Step 2:** Create PDF Viewer Sample in ASP.NET Core

-Follow the instructions provided in this [link](https://ej2.syncfusion.com/aspnetcore/documentation/pdfviewer/getting-started-with-server-backed) to create a simple PDF Viewer sample in ASP.NET Core.
+Follow instructions provided in the Syncfusion PDF Viewer Getting Started [Guide](https://ej2.syncfusion.com/aspnetcore/documentation/pdfviewer/getting-started-with-server-backed) to create a simple PDF Viewer sample in ASP.NET Core.

 **Step 3:** Modify the `Index.cshtml.cs` File in the Project